andyatkinson/blog/_posts/2015-02-12-building-SMS-and-voice-features-for-web-applications.md

 ---
 layout: post
-title: "Building SMS and voice features for web applications"
+title: "Building SMS and Voice Features for Web Applications"
-date: 2015-02-12 20:00
+date: 2015-02-12
 comments: true
-categories: [Programming, Ruby]
+tags: [Programming, Ruby]
 ---

 At [OrderUp](http://orderup.com) we rely on voice calls and SMS messages to communicate quickly with customers and team members.
 SMS messaging means that we don't need to know the specific platform or capabilities (iOS or Android) of the recipient device.
 It Just Works &#0153; (most of the time).